maciucciamiilcazzo/cloner/README.md

 # Cloner
-A Discord bot that clone a guild in another guild.
+A Discord bot that clones a guild in another guild.
 # Setup
 - Install Python from [here](https://www.python.org/downloads/)
 - Go to [Discord Developer](https://discordapp.com/developers/applications/)